demisto/content/Packs/OPSWAT-Filescan/Integrations/OPSWATFilescanSandbox/README.md

 Unique adaptive threat analysis technology, enabling zero-day malware detection and more Indicator of Compromise (IOCs) extraction.

-## Configure OPSWAT-Filescan on Cortex XSOAR
+## Configure OPSWAT Filescan Sandbox on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for OPSWAT-Filescan.
+2. Search for OPSWAT Filescan Sandbox.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |